MsPASS Components#

 dask_client

 When used in a jupyter notebook the last line generates a block of hypertext that contains connection data to link to dask diagnostics.
-The object defined above by the dask_client symbol also contains a long list of methods described in the dask documenation.
+The object defined above by the dask_client symbol also contains a long list of methods described in the Dask documentation.

 Notice the mspass client does not have a method to fetch the “frontend”.
 The reason is that in MsPASS the “frontend” is, by definition, the thing used to run your workflow.
-In python class lingo the “frontend” is “self”.
+In Python class lingo the “frontend” is “self”.
 Note also that the API for the mspass client emphasizes an important assumption to always keep in mind.
-That is, the mspass framework assumes the database and scheduler services are available to the workflow.
-If that assumption is invalid, your job will fail.
+Client requires an available MongoDB service.
+A scheduler is required for parallel work, but it can be disabled explicitly for a serial workflow.

 Clients in a Parallel Setting#

 The “P” in MsPASS stands for “parallel”.
-Currently MsPASS is the only general-purpose package for handling seismology data that provides mechanisms for generic parallel processing.
-The key component to do that is the “scheduler” service.
+MsPASS provides mechanisms for generic parallel processing, for which the key component is the “scheduler” service.
 That service abstracts the idea of parallel processing.
-For details the reader can consult numerous online sources for general concepts and the ref:parallel_processing section of this user manual.
+For details the reader can consult numerous online sources for general concepts and the Parallel Processing section of this user manual.
 This section of this manual is a classic example of the reason why hypertext is better than a linear manual for a system like MsPASS.
 If you are not familiar with parallel processing concepts you may need to do some auxiliary study to comprehend the rest of this page.

-A parallel environment presents special problems for a system like MsPASS that depends on a service like a MonogDB database server.
-The reasons is that the abstraction of parallel “workers” used by scheduler services (aka dask or pyspark) treat the workers as independent entities that are stupid and know only information you feed them.
+A parallel environment presents special problems for a system like MsPASS that depends on a service like a MongoDB database server.
+The reason is that the abstraction of parallel “workers” used by scheduler services (such as Dask or PySpark) treats the workers as independent entities that are stupid and know only information you feed them.
 As a result, if a worker needs to access a MongoDB server it needs to be told how to do that.
 The simplest, stateless way to do that would be to instantiate an instance of a database client on each call to a processing function needing database access.
-You might guess and would be right that that is a really really bad idea if your workflow is processing a large number of data that would require that to be done for every datum.
+You would be right to conclude that this is a bad idea if your workflow is processing a large number of data objects and would require that to be done for every datum.
 In fact, timing data show instantiating a database client takes a significant fraction of 1 s on most systems.
 Even a fraction of a second times a million is a very long time.

 To solve this issue, earlier versions of MsPASS simply serialized the database client.
 We found we could get by with that for a while until we scaled up processing to the order of millions of data objects.
 That turned out to eventually crash the database server from a “too many open files” error caused by the server not releasing connections each serialized client initiated.
-There is currently no solution to this problem with pyspark.
-With dask we found a solution in what they call a worker plugin.
-Later versions of MsPASS define a python class called MongoDBWorker that is a child of dask’s WorkerPlugin.
-To use this feature all parallel workflows should contain a variant of the following before doing any parallel database operations:
+With Dask we found a solution in what Dask calls a worker plugin.
+MsPASS defines a Python class called MongoDBWorker that is a child of Dask’s WorkerPlugin.
+The current Client automatically registers this plugin whenever it uses Dask, including when an external Dask client is supplied with the dask_client argument.
+A normal workflow therefore needs only the standard client setup:

 from mspasspy.client import Client